-The WSCJTC considers adherence to work rules to be an important responsibility of all employees so employees can be treated fairly, and work safely and effectively.
+The Washington State Criminal Justice Training Commission (WSCJTC) considers adherence to work rules to be an important responsibility of all employees and contractors so they can be treated fairly and work safely and effectively.
 The purpose of this policy is to establish expectations that:

-- Encourage positive employee/employer relations by providing for the fair and consistent treatment of staff; - Ensure that all employees are aware of their obligations, and the consequences of disregarding those obligations; and - Ensure that all employee misconduct is addressed in a timely and appropriate manner.
+- Encourage positive workplace relations by providing fair and consistent treatment of staff and contractors; - Ensure that all employees and contractors are aware of their obligations, and the consequences of disregarding those obligations; and - Ensure that all misconduct is addressed in a timely and appropriate manner.

-This policy is not intended to cover all aspects of employee conduct.
-In the absence of a written policy, the employee should ask his/her supervisor for guidance.
-Common sense and good judgement should be exercised until a formal decision is made.
+This policy is not intended to cover all aspects of employee or contractor conduct.
+In the absence of a written policy, the employee or contractor should ask their supervisor or contract manager for guidance.
+Common sense and good judgment should be exercised until a formal decision is made.